GiovanniBussi/macports-ci/README.md

 # Travis-CI MacPorts

 [Travis-ci](https://travis-ci.org) is great and allows you to test your [GitHub](https://github.com) projects on OSX.
-However, OSX images on Travis-ci only come with Homebrew installed.
+However, OSX images on Travis-ci only come with HomeBrew installed.
 If, like me, you want to use [MacPorts](https://www.macports.org/), you should install it on the fly everytime.
 For a few projects I am working on I copied around scripts installing MacPorts.
 I now decided to share here a generic script called `macports-ci` that could be used in multiple projects.